 Brightness: the perceived lightness of an image as produced by a given exposure combined with any subsequent amplification and/or transformation applied to it either in-camera (including adjusting in-camera ISO), or by "pushing" or "pulling" in a raw processor or image editor, or by adjusting appropriate controls on the output medium.
 This term applies only to an image as viewed on a chosen medium: print or monitor.

-Brightening: increasing the brightness of an image by any means (in-camera, in the computer, or in the output medium) other than those determining exposure (scene luminance, f-ratio, and shutter speed).
+Brightening: altering the brightness of an image by any means (in-camera, in the computer, or in the output medium) other than those determining exposure (scene luminance, f-ratio, and shutter speed).

 Over-exposed: an exposure in which at least some of the sensor's photosites (pixels, sensels) are exposed beyond their capacity (blown pixels).*4

 Over-brightened: an application of brightening that causes either the raw data or the final-image data values to exceed their bounds (clipping).

 These basic notions allow for unambiguous descriptions of higher-order concepts, such as: